hichewss/travelblog/README.md

 and respective JSON files.
 Should the user return to the home screen or a different application without completely exiting from the travel blog application, their login will maintain, and they will resume from the last screen they were on when they exited.
 The list of blogs can additionally be sorted by date or title, or directly searched using the toolbar.

+Developed with Android Studio using XML and Kotlin.
+Project based on educativ.io's Android development course.